GoalGetters-FC/GoalGetters-Application/Unit_Testing_Security.md

 ## Executive Summary

 Tests are security-safe and deterministic.
 No secrets found and no real network/Firebase usage in unit tests.
-Minor improvements recommended for coverage reporting and centralized coroutine test setup.
+Coverage reporting is now enabled in Gradle and CI.
+Next, centralize coroutine test setup and consider unifying mocking.

 ## Scope